 “A surge of joy flooded over me that I shall never forget,” Cummings continued.
 “I said not a word, and saw many a batter at that game throw down his stick in disgust.
 Every time I was successful I could scarcely keep from dancing with pure joy.”

-As the only pitcher in America with a curveball in his arsenal, Cummings rapidly became one of the game’s most dominant hurlers.
+As one of the few pitchers in America with a curveball in his arsenal, Cummings rapidly became one of the game’s most dominant hurlers.
 In 1871, Chadwick named Cummings the most outstanding ball player in the United States.
 The following spring, Cummings attracted offers from three National Association clubs before beginning his professional career with the New York Mutuals.
 At age 23, Cummings finished 53 of 55 starts for the Mutuals and compiled a 33-20 record on the mound.

 Garnering increasingly high contract offers, Cummings pitched for four different teams over the next five seasons, averaging 22 wins with a 2.25 ERA.
 On Sept.
 9, 1876, Cummings made history again as the first pitcher to record two complete game victories in the same day.